 After breakfast, you will have free time to walk around the city.

 Check out before 12:00.
-You will transfer to the railway station to take train to Irkutsk in the afternoon.
+You will transfer to the railway station and take the train to Irkutsk in the afternoon.

-Next morning, you will have a tour of Listvyanka, a rustic village on the banks of Lake Baikal.
+On the next morning, you will have a tour of Listvyanka, a rustic village on the banks of Lake Baikal.
 You will visit the Limnological museum, where exhibits of the unique fauna and flora that surround the lake are displayed.
 There is also an aquarium where you can see different species of local fish and the Baikal nerpa – the earth’s only fresh water seal.
 And we will visit the functioning St. Nicolas the Miracle-Worker Orthodox Church.
 We will also make a stop to see the lake from the “Cherskiy Peak” observation point.
 In the afternoon, you will travel by comfortable car or mini bus to Irkutsk.

 Lake Baikal is the largest freshwater lake in the world with an average depth of 744.4 m (2,442 ft) and contains roughly 20 percent of the world´s surface fresh water.
 The body of water is also known as the “Baikal Sea” and the "Pearl of Siberia".
 At 1,642 meters (5,390 ft) Lake Baikal is the deepest, and among the clearest lakes in the world.
 At more than 25 million years old, Baikal is also the world´s oldest lake.
 Baikal is home to more than 1,700 species of plants and animals, two thirds of which can be found nowhere else in the world and was declared a UNESCO World Heritage Site in 1996.
 It is also home to the Buryat people who follow the Tibetan Buddhist religion and reside on the eastern side of the lake rearing goat, camel, cattle and sheep.